 At the beginning of 1990, Paul closed down the Comedy Workshop when he realized that he didn’t like being the only adult on the playground.
 Since that time, he has combined work as an actor, writer, video producer and instructional designer.
 Along the way he added a Master’s Degree in Training and Development and certification as a Ropes facilitator, family mediator and life coach.
 Don’t ask – somehow it all fits together.
 After he hit 65, he scaled back his contract work to focus on writing and acting.
 Creating the Old Dogs Podcast with Jim Conlan has been a great way to draw on the life experiences of the last seven decades.

-Paul has been married to Susan Huff, a video producer, for 25 years.
-They have a teenage daughter, Savanna.
-Paul also has a son, Andrew, who lives in Houston with his wife Cheryl and their three children.
+Paul has been married to Susan Huff, a video producer, for over 30 years.
+They have a daughter, Savanna.
+Paul also has a son, Andrew, and three grandkids that live in Houston.
 It’s always interesting being a parent and grandparent at the same time.

 Jim Conlan (“James” to his close friends) is a multitalented guy with multi-multi talents (he says).
 Known as a child for his extremely loud voice, he was often thrust on-stage to make announcements at class assemblies.
 From this he developed a powerful yen to be entertaining.
 Some day.

 Between then and now Jim has howled at many moons.
 He has a degree in painting.
 He was in the Peace Corps.
 He was a national director of the Beyond War Foundation.
 He was a director of the Carl Jung Educational Center of Houston, including four years as President.
 And for years you could hear Jim's jazz trio around town until even the small audience for jazz dried up.
 Jim refuses to speculate on the likelihood that his playing in part contributed to the situation.